zeitge/ridgeos/README.md

 # RidgeOS hobby operating system
 Using GRUB bootloader

-Required to run: qemu-system-i386, linuxbrew i686-elf-gcc
+Required to run: qemu-system-i386, linuxbrew i686-elf-gcc.
+Add these to $PATH